Roof Ventilation…It’s Pretty Important

 The air within a properly ventilated attic should not ever be more than 15 degrees warmer than outside air.
 Proper ventilation allows air to flow along the underside of your roof.
 This prevents mold from growing!

 Chappell roofing provides various options for roof ventilation such as wind turbines, stationary exhaust vents, solar attic fans, as well as soffit vents!
-Do you think your attic is in need of better ventialtion?
+Do you think your attic is in need of better ventilation?
 It wouldn’t hurt to check!
-Call Chappell today or fill out the form below to receive a free inspection and quote!